micha-p/gumsolver/README.md

 So far, the list of commands is NOT stable but constantly modificated according to de needs of some private real world examples.

+## News

+- for interactive exploration of the rules network, a mask mode is available now
+- trailing stars or apostrophes in symbol names
+- declaration of arbitrary units or scale

 ## Theory

 There are two main types of objects: Connectors keep the values, a list of listeners and basically understand two signals for setting their values.
 Whenever they get such a signal from any informant, they inform all listeners except the informer whether they got a new value or they lost their value.

-Constraints understand these changes, ask for values, compute new ones, and propagate them to another connector.
+Constraints understand these changes, ask for values, compute new ones, and propagate them to all other attached connectors.
 Probes are derived from constraints and just communicate with the user.

+Such constraints are given as arithmetic terms building a network of equations.
 The right part of any given equation is parsed into smaller expressions, which are converted to a connector attached to a constraint, which in turn is attaches itself to it's operands (other connectors or constants) during creation.
-In most cases, the symbol on the left part is an already known connector and therefore connected to the connector resulting from the expression via a unary constraint acting as a bidirectional pipe.

 ## Example Usage